AndrewOnozuka/cse15l-lab-reports/lab-report-4-week-8.md

 ## Background

 In this lab report, we compare our implementation of markdown parser with another group.
-Below are three snippets that will be relevant in our comparisons.
+Below are the links to the two repositories and the three snippets that will be relevant in our comparisons.

 *Snippet #1*
 ```